lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 to those who ask him.

 This I'd experienced at home everyday.
-I knew very much that Mom and Dad love me, but they just don't simply give me everything that I wanted, and, sometimes, they even went as far as purnishing me hard so that I learned my lesson and stopped doing bad things.
-So that conclusion was so powerful, by bringing up the love a father to his child and contrasting us as imperfect and *wicked* to all-perfect all-loving God as our *heavenly Father*, it all made sense to me.
-For the first time, God's love wasn't something strange and alien to me, but what I'd been experienced with my life.
+I knew very much that Mom and Dad love me, but they just don't simply give me everything that I wanted, and, sometimes, they even went as far as punishing me hard so that I learned my lesson and stopped doing bad things.
+That conclusion was so powerful, by bringing up the love a father to his child and contrasting us as imperfect and *wicked* to all-perfect all-loving God as our *heavenly Father*, it all made sense to me.
+For the first time, God's love wasn't something strange and alien to me, but what I'd been experiencing with my life.

-The whole story now boils down to the one premise, that is if we accept God as our Heavenly beloved Father, for so much as God loves us like a Father, and we are His children, nothing that we receive is harmful or bad for us, but in contrast, all for our best well-being, physically, mentally, or spiritually.
-And isn't that something that is proclaimed all over the Gospel?
+The whole story now boils down to the one premise, that is if we accept God as our Heavenly beloved Father, for so much as God loves us like a Father, and we are His children, nothing that we receive is harmful or bad for us, but rather all for our best well-being.
+Isn't that something that is proclaimed all over the Gospel?
 It seemed to be the only thing that I got from Catechism classes and reading the Bible when I was a child.
-I wasn't sure what it all means, but one thing that I knew as that Jesus teaches us to call God "our Father", doesn't that enough to make us His children?
+I wasn't sure what it all meant, but one thing that I knew is that Jesus teaches us to call God "our Father", isn't that enough to make us His children?

-It's a long story how it all came about for me, maybe for another time, but for now it turned out that by accepting the premise, I was opened to a whole new life.
+It's a long story how it all came about for me, maybe for another time, for now, it turned out that by accepting the premise, I was opened to a whole new life.
 I guess it how's God works: He loves us from eternity but He does not force His way into our heart but waits for us to respond.
 And once you open your heart to Him, He'll never leave you alone.
 That how the